 - The student must have earned a minimum of 30 semester hours credit within the last four (4) years by the end of fall semester before the ceremony.
-The minimum hours must have been earned at SCC. - 2.
+The minimum hours must have been earned at SCC or have completed an Honors Project within the current academic year. - 2.
 The student must be enrolled during the term in which the ceremony is held. - 3.
-The student must have a cumulative average of 3.5 or above. - All eligible students will be honored at the Awards Ceremony during the spring semester.
+The student must have a cumulative average of 3.5 or above. - 4.
+All eligible students will be honored at the Awards Ceremony during the spring semester.
 Students who maintain a perfect 4.0 cumulative shall receive "high honors" recognition.